 80g white spelt flour

-1 tsp light olive oil
+1 tsp macadamia or light olive oil

 pinch of fine sea salt